aahilgert/term_project_360420_w2019_section03-Ayestas/report/KNIGHTSTOURREPORT.md

 This method will initialize a knightsMoves array, consisting of all -1 values with the initial point then marked as zero, and initialize a move counter.
 The method then calls the recursionTool method to complete the knights tour.
 After the tour is completed, the method returns a solution matrix describing a valid knight's tour if there is a solution, if not, it returns a matrix initialized to the value of -1.

 The recursionTool method accepts the move counter, the correct point coordinates (x, y), the solution matrix, and the knight's move vectors as parameters.
 The method uses boolean heuristic recursion to solve the knight's tour.
-If the move counter as reached the value of the product of the chessboard's length and width, the method returns true and the chain of recursion terminates.
+If the move counter has reached the value of the product of the chessboard's length and width, the method returns true and the chain of recursion terminates.

 ![recursionTool Method Parameters and True Catch](recursionTool1.jpg)

 For each iteration of the recursionTool's use, the warnsdorffAlgorithm and customizedSort methods are called upon to rank the knight's moves' priority in the interest of minimizing the number of decision trees.
 Then, the knight's move of first priority is attempted, and the move counter is inputed in place of the -1 at each coordinate landed upon, until the availability method returns false (the move is outside the chessboard, or it is on a value not equal to -1).
 Then, the move of next priority, is attempted, and so on.
 In the event of no moves being valid, this iteration of the recursionTool method returns false, essentially going back one move, again replacing its coordinate with -1, and terminating its branch of the decision tree.
-This process continues until move counter surpasses the maximum amount of moves.
+This process continues until the move counter surpasses the maximum amount of moves.
 At this point, the solution matrix is returned to the programIteration method, as recursionTool finally returns true.
 If all branches have been explored and there is no valid solution, the recursionTool method returns false.

 ![recursionTool Method Decision Tree Exploration and Heuristic Implementation](recursionTool2.jpg)